Marcelo Bielsa news: Leeds agree head coach contract extension despite Serie A & La Liga links | Goal.com

 Leeds have confirmed Marcelo Bielsa will remain at Elland Road until at least 2020 after agreeing a contract extension with the head coach.

-Bielsa signed a two-year deal when he joined the West Yorkshire club last summer, but the agreement allowed United to either end or extend his tenure at the end of his first term.
+Bielsa signed a two-year deal when he joined the Championship club last summer, but the agreement allowed United to either end or extend his tenure at the end of his first term.

 After narrowly missing out on automatic promotion in a fiercely competitive Championship season, Bielsa ultimately led Leeds to a semi-final play-off defeat to Derby, but gained plaudits for his side's style of football and tactics throughout the campaign.